MakoEdits/Unity-Scriptable-Events/README.md

 public class TransformUnityEvent : UnityEvent<Transform> { }
 ```

-*The UnityEvent declaration can happen anwhere in code, but needs to be a subclass so that the Unity Inspector will Serialize it.*=
+*The UnityEvent declaration can happen anwhere in code, but needs to be a subclass so that the Unity Inspector will Serialize it.*

 ### Making new EventListeners